NASA's Mission to Pluto and the Kuiper Belt

-This animation displays a view the outer Solar System.
-The New Horizons spacecraft is represented by the white triangle, and the path it took through the Solar System is shown with the white path.
-The gas-giants are shown by the four large colored dots, while the small colored points depict the known Kuiper Belt Objects, with color indicating the dynamical class.
-Red points signify cold classical objects, which are found in a tight ring, on low-inclination orbits.
+This animation displays a view the outer solar system.
+The New Horizons spacecraft is represented by the white triangle, and the path it took through the solar system is shown with the white path.
+The gas giants are shown by the four large colored dots, while the small colored points depict the known Kuiper Belt objects, with color indicating the dynamical class.
+Red points signify Cold Classical objects, which are found in a tight ring, on low-inclination orbits.
 Blue points depict members of the scattered disk.
 These objects are on highly eccentric orbits.
 Some of their full orbits are presented by the light blue dashed lines.
 Magenta points and yellow points depict objects in the 3:2 and 2:1 mean-motion resonances with Neptune.
-The two New Horizons fly-be targets, Pluto and 2014 MU69 are circled in white.
+The two New Horizons flyby targets, Pluto and Ultima Thule (2014 MU69), are circled in white.
 Scale is marked by white dashed circles at 5, 30, 50, and 100 astronomical units.

 Credit: Wes Fraser, National Research Council of Canada

 "Cold Classical" KBOs: "Cold" here refers not to temperature but to the circular uninclined orbits of these objects.
-Cold Classical KBOs occupy a narrow region about 6 AU wide, between 42 and 48 AU from the Sun, and about 3 AU thick, there aren't any large (500 miles across of larger) KBOs in this group and they tend to be redder than other KBOs, so they might have a different origin.
-These objects are call 'classical' KBOs as they are on the sorts of orbits that Kuiper was talking about.
+Cold Classical KBOs occupy a narrow region about 6 AU wide, between 42 and 48 AU from the Sun, and about 3 AU thick.
+There aren't any large (500 miles across or larger) KBOs in this group and they tend to be redder than other KBOs, so they might have a different origin.
+These objects are called "classical" KBOs since they are on the sorts of orbits that Kuiper talked about.
 The next New Horizons flyby target, Ultima Thule, is a member of the Cold Classical category.
-The Cold Classicals appear to be the gravitationally unperturbed and original material of the Kuiper belt.
+The Cold Classicals appear to be the gravitationally unperturbed and original material of the Kuiper Belt.

 "Hot Classical" KBOs: Here, "Hot" refers to the non-circular and inclined orbits of these objects.
 Though they have a similar average distance from the Sun as Cold Classical KBOs, their eccentric and inclined orbits cause them to stray much farther from that average position.
 Like most KBOs, their sizes and colors vary, and they include larger and grayer objects than Cold Classicals.
 The Hot Classicals are in a disk that is about 12 AU thick.

-Resonant KBOs are locked in an orbital dance with Neptune, they orbit in resonance with that planet.
+Resonant KBOs are locked in an orbital dance with Neptune – that is, they orbit in resonant with that planet.
 The 3:2 resonant objects, which include Pluto, make two orbits around the Sun for every three of Neptune's orbits.
-These are sometimes called "Plutinos," or "little Plutos."
-2:1 objects are farther from the Sun and orbit once for every two orbits of Neptune.
-There are dozens of resonance groups in the Kuiper belt.
+These are sometimes called "Plutinos" or "little Plutos."
+The 2:1 objects are farther from the Sun and orbit once for every two orbits of Neptune.
+There are dozens of resonance groups in the Kuiper Belt.

 Scattered KBOs have probably wandered too close to Neptune in the past, and Neptune's gravity has knocked them onto unstable orbits, sometimes taking them hundreds of AU from the Sun at their most distant point and bringing them closer to the Sun than Neptune at their closest.

-The last category, sometimes called the Extreme TNOs, is so new that so far it has only a few known members such as Sedna and 2012 VP113 and may include the recently discovered objects 2015 TG387.
+The last category, sometimes called the Extreme TNOs, is so new that so far it has only a few known members, such as Sedna and 2012 VP113, and possibly 2015 TG387.
 These objects may end up not being considered part of the Kuiper Belt at all.
-Sedna's orbit never gets closer than 76 AU and reaches 1,000 AU at the most distant point of its 12,000-year orbit.
+Sedna's never gets closer than 76 AU and reaches 1,000 AU at the most distant point of its 12,000-year orbit.
 Sedna is at least half the size of Pluto, and is probably one of the largest members of a huge population of undiscovered objects in this distant region of the solar system.

-The largest two Kuiper Belt Objects are Pluto and Eris, with Pluto being slightly larger at a dimeter of 2,377 km (1,477 miles).
-There are between 3 and 7 other known KBOs with diameters that are approximately 950-1,500 km (600-900 miles), including Charon.
+The largest two Kuiper Belt objects are Pluto and Eris, with Pluto being slightly larger at a diameter of 2,377 kilometers (1,477 miles).
+There are between three and seven other known KBOs with diameters that are approximately 950-1,500 kilometers (600-900 miles), including Pluto's largest moon, Charon.
 Scientists believe additional KBOs in the 950-2,000 kilometer size range will be found, but most KBOs are much smaller.

-Kuiper Belt Objects exhibit different reflectivity and colors.
-Pluto is very bright, with an average reflectivity of 60% .
-For comparison, Earth's Moon's reflectivity is only ~10%.
-The high reflectivity of Pluto was known from ground- and space-based telescopic measurements before New Horizons flew by Pluto.
-Once New Horizons arrived at Pluto, the images of Pluto revealed the brightness of Pluto's surface was due to both geologic activity (convective overturn of Nitrogen ice in Pluto's Sputnik Planitia) and the deposition of fresh ice on Pluto's surface, from condensation of atmospheric volatiles.
+Kuiper Belt objects exhibit different reflectivity and colors.
+Pluto is very bright, with an average reflectivity of 60%.
+For comparison, Earth's Moon's reflectivity is only about 10%.
+The high reflectivity of Pluto was known from ground- and space-based telescopic measurements before New Horizons flew by in 2015.
+New Horizons' images of Pluto revealed the surface brightness was due to both geologic activity (convective overturn of nitrogen ice in Pluto's Sputnik Planitia) and the deposition of fresh ice, from condensation of atmospheric volatiles.

-Roughly 80 KBOs have companions , and more are being discovered all the time.
-They are often called "binary KBOs" because the two objects have similar size, so it's not clear which is the "KBO" and which is the "moon!"
-The best-known pair is Pluto and Charon; Charon orbits Pluto every six days at a distance of about 17,000 km (10,000 miles).
-Some pairs have much slower orbits (up to 17 years) and greater separations (up to 100,000 kilometers), while others are very close.
+Roughly 80 KBOs have companions, and more are being discovered all the time.
+They are often called "binary KBOs" because the objects have similar size, so it's not clear which is the "KBO" and which is the "moon!"
+The best-known pair is Pluto and Charon; Charon orbits Pluto every six days at a distance of about 17,000 kilometers (10,000 miles).
+Some pairs have much slower orbits (up to 17 years) and greater separation (up to 100,000 kilometers, or 60,000 miles), while others are very close.
 We don't yet know how these binary KBOs form, but collisions or close encounters with other objects are likely involved.
-Only the largest KBOs are expected to have atmospheres, and a tenuous atmosphere was detected on Pluto from ground -based telescopic measurements before New Horizons arrived at Pluto.
-Pluto's atmosphere – now known from New Horizons measurements to have a density about 100,000 times smaller than Earth's - could potentially freeze out on the surface as Pluto continues to recede from the Sun over the next several decades.
+Only the largest KBOs are expected to have atmospheres, and a tenuous atmosphere was detected on Pluto from ground-based telescopic measurements before New Horizons arrived at Pluto.
+Pluto's atmosphere – now known from New Horizons measurements to have a density about 100,000 times smaller than Earth's – could potentially freeze out on the surface as Pluto continues to recede from the Sun over the next several decades.

-Pluto is in some ways a typical Kuiper Belt Object, but in other ways quite exceptional.
-The Kuiper Belt consists of myriad worlds with average orbital distances of about 30 to 50 http://osiris-rex.jhuapl.edu/ from the Sun - that is, beyond the orbit of Neptune.
-Pluto's orbit is within the Kuiper Belt and has a special relationship to Neptune's orbit; namely, Pluto makes two revolutions around the Sun for every three Neptune orbits.
+Pluto is in some ways a typical Kuiper Belt object, but in other ways quite exceptional.
+The Kuiper Belt consists of myriad worlds with average orbital distances of about 30 to 50 AU from the Sun - that is, beyond the orbit of Neptune.
+Pluto's orbit is within the Kuiper Belt and has a special relationship to Neptune's orbit; namely, Pluto makes two trips around the Sun for every three Neptune orbits.
 This relationship is called a "mean motion resonance," specifically a 3:2 resonance, meaning that for every three orbits around the Sun that Neptune makes, Pluto orbits twice.
-Many KBOs (but not the majority) are in the same mean motion resonance as Pluto.
+Many (but not most) KBOs are in the same mean motion resonance as Pluto.

 Pluto is unlike the other planets in that it's not much larger than its moon, so Pluto and Charon together are known as a binary system.
 However, the Pluto-Charon system is not all that exceptional among KBOs – telescope observations show that a few percent of all KBOs are in binary systems.

-The combination of Pluto's large size, its high reflectivity, and its current proximity to the Sun (compared to many other KBOs) makes it the brightest known KBO.
-That is why Pluto is the easiest KBO to see from Earth and why it was discovered in 1930, some 62 years before the next KBO beyond Pluto was discovered.
+The combination of Pluto's large size, its high reflectivity and its current proximity to the Sun makes it the brightest known KBO.
+That is why Pluto is the easiest KBO to see from Earth and why it was discovered in 1930, some 62 years before the next KBO was discovered.
 Because it was discovered so many decades before any other member of the Kuiper Belt, Pluto is the only KBO to ever have been given the status of "planet."

 When the solar system formed nearly 4.6 billion years ago, about 10% of the comets that formed near the giant planets (perhaps a trillion total) were ejected into the Oort Cloud.
-Occasionally, gravitational perturbations by the galactic tide and nearby passing stars send some of the Oort Cloud objects toward the Sun, creating the "new comets" we see today.
-In contrast, Jupiter family comets are thought to come from the Kuiper belt, pulled into the inner solar system by Jupiter's and Neptune's gravity.
-Nearly 150 short-period comets are now classified as JFCs.
+Occasionally, gravitational perturbations by the galactic tide and nearby passing stars send some Oort Cloud objects toward the Sun, creating the "new comets" we see today.
+In contrast, Jupiter family comets are thought to come from the Kuiper Belt, pulled into the inner solar system by Jupiter's and Neptune's gravity.
+Nearly 150 short-period comets are now classified as "JFCs."